docdevel2/writing/research/api-benefits.md

 # API Benefits

+## Feature/benefits

 * 	uniform interface between separate components
+	* components are interchangeable
+	* less dependency and more flexibility
 * 	RESTful Dynamic content uses server-side rendering which renders the page in the user's web browser.
 	* 	widely accepted so lots of applications,libraries, tools; no need to worry about support infrastructure
 	* 	Responses are generally formatted as either JSON or XML, both widely accepted
 	* 	RESTful systems aim for: